ethanwharris/STAWM/README.md

 # STAWM

-Code for the ICLR2019 submission 'A Biologically Inspired Visual Working Memory for Deep Networks' will appear here soon.
+Code for the ICLR2019 submission 'A Biologically Inspired Visual Working Memory for Deep Networks'.
+The memory module can be found in memory.py and each experiment has its own file.